chuang9/dtr_Deque/README.md

     T removeLast();
     //returns last element of deque; throws exception if deque is empty T getLast();
-    //checks if the deque is emoty
+    //checks if the deque is empty
     boolean isEmpty();
 ```

 Most of these methods came from the JAVA API on the Deque class, found  [here](https://docs.oracle.com/javase/7/docs/api/java/util/Deque.html).
-We looked for efficiency and easue of use, making sure not to choose methods that seemed rather redundant, such as <em>offerFirst</em> or <em>offerLast</em> which checks for capacity restrictions, unlike <em>addFirst</em> or <em>addLast</em> which are essentially the same (they throw exceptions when the method is unable to insert a new DLLNode into the deque.
+We looked for efficiency and ease of use, making sure not to choose methods that seemed rather redundant, such as <em>offerFirst</em> or <em>offerLast</em> which checks for capacity restrictions.
+Instead, methods like <em>addFirst</em> or <em>addLast</em> are essentially the same but just throw exceptions when the method fails to add to the deque.

-#### Method Selections
+#### Implementation Choice
-We chose a doubly-linked node as the architecture for our deque mainly for runtime and efficiency.
-We figured that a DLLNode would require less iteration than an arrayList or a list-based structure, due to the ability to link.
-It would be better to add or remove nodes from the left or right without having to traverse the entire list.
+We chose a doubly-linked node as the architecture for our deque mainly for runtime efficiency.
+A deque using linked nodes would require less iteration than an ArrayList or a list-based structure, due to the ability to link.
+It would be better to add or remove nodes from the left or right without having to traverse the entire set of data.
+Also, there is no need for a linked based structure to shift all the data after a remove operation.